BestTimesToVisit.com Logo

 Classic American Cars

-A quintessential Havana experience!
-These vintage cars, often lovingly restored, offer a unique way to explore the city.
-You can hail them on the street or pre-arrange a ride through your casa particular.
+A quintessential Havana experience, these vintage cars offer a unique and stylish way to travel around the city.
+Many operate as taxis, easily hailed on the street or pre-booked through your casa particular.
+Negotiate the fare beforehand.

 Bicitaxi